jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.62 Sin

-Returns the sine (sin) of each values in a raster.
+Returns the sine (sin) of each values in a raster..

 *Parameters*: